Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 	else
 	{
 		std::cout << "Failed to load object pool from VT3TestPool.iop" << std::endl;
+		return -2;
 	}

+	// Generate a unique version string for this object pool (this is optional, and is entirely application specific behavior) std::string objectPoolHash = isobus::IOPFileInterface::hash_object_pool_to_version(testPool);

 	TestVirtualTerminalClient->set_object_pool(0, isobus::VirtualTerminalClient::VTVersion::Version3, testPool.data(), testPool.size());

-Note how :code:`testPool` is static here.
-This is not required, but what is required is that whatever pointer you pass into the VT client via :code:`set_object_pool` MUST remain valid (IE, not deleted or out of scope) during the object pool upload or your application may crash.
+Note how :code:`testPool` is not static here.
+It is required that whatever pointer you pass into the VT client via :code:`set_object_pool` MUST remain valid (IE, not deleted or out of scope) during the object pool upload or your application may crash.

+Furthermore, a hash is generated for the object pool.
+This is a unique string that represents the object pool.
+It is used to tell the VT if the object pool has changed since the last time it was uploaded.
+If it has, the VT will request the new object pool from the ECU.
+If it hasn't, the VT will assume the object pool is the same as the last time it was uploaded and will not request it again but instead load it from their cache.

 If your object pool is too large to store in memory, or you are on an embedded platform with limited resources, you may instead want to use the :code:`register_object_pool_data_chunk_callback` method instead which will get smaller chunks of data from you as the upload proceeds.
 This can be used to read from some external device if needed in segments or just to save RAM.